Legal Advice for Compensation Insurance Claims & TPD Payouts

 Damage or loss

 In a common law claim, the injured person must prove that they have suffered a loss due to the defendant’s duty failure.
 These losses may include physical injury, mental anguish, medical expenses, lost wages, or other economic losses.
-The plaintiff may also be entitled to punitive damages if the defendant’s actions were egregious or malicious.
-(In Australia, it is very rare to receive punitive damages)

 Common law claim process icon

-8 Steps of the Common Law Claim Process
+7 Steps of the Common Law Claim Process

-5. Respond to their defence: The insurer will settle immediately if they don’t defend your claim (unlikely).
+4. Respond to their defence: The insurer will settle immediately if they don’t defend your claim (unlikely).
 Otherwise, the claim is mediated.

-6. Negotiate with insurers: Your lawyer will negotiate with the insurance companies or other parties involved in the incident to reach a compensation agreement.
+5. Negotiate with insurers: Your lawyer will negotiate with the insurance companies or other parties involved in the incident to reach a compensation agreement.

-7. Court action: Court proceedings may occur when the insurer disagrees with a settlement.
+6. Court action: Court proceedings may occur when the insurer disagrees with a settlement.

-Free Online Claim Check
+Free Online Claim Assessment

-6. Your Pain and Suffering: Queensland common law compensation payouts include pain and suffering damages (lost quality of life), including emotional and physical loss.
+6. Pain and Suffering: Queensland common law compensation payouts include pain and suffering damages (lost quality of life), including emotional and physical loss.

 Common Types of Common Law Accidents